 Felt & Rubber Pads

 These combination rug pads give you the benefits of each material, so you don’t have to sacrifice any advantages.
 In terms of anchoring your rug firmly to the floor, the rubber portion will adhere well to any slick surface.
 Yet, the felt content ensures that the rug has plenty of padding, and this can help your rug to last longer.
 Also, the felt top of the rug pad can prevent common problems, such as bunching or creeping.
+Felt and natural rubber is a more eco-friendly rug pad compared to felt and synthetic latex.

 However, the positive features of felt and rubber rug pads don’t stop there, as they have another useful characteristic.
 If you are looking for a way to safely place an area rug onto carpet, then rubber and felt combination pads are the ideal solution.
 In this configuration, you’ll want to turn the pad upside down, with the rubber side placed against the area rug.
 This will allow the felt side to face down, and felt will provide traction against your carpet’s fibers.